Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: Dark Energy in -QGR

 More generally, the r.h.s. of (\ref{dsconformapprox}) shows that the affine separation $ds$ grows with the number of approximately isolated subsystems.
 Therefore, the apparent expansion of the Universe can be interpreted as growth of the number of approximately isolated quantum subsystems.
 Of course, variation of their quantum states, approximated by $\llangle dP \rrangle$ in (\ref{dsapprox}) also affect the expansion factor.
-Indeed, as $g_{\mu\nu}(X)$ and its associated classical spacetime present the average path of the quantum state in its parameter space $\Xi$, the perceived expansion of the Universe can be interpreted as tendency of quantum state to approach ergodicity - thermalization.
-Specifically, according to the Eigenstate Thermalization Hypothesis (ETH), reviewed in Sec. \ref{app:mbnonthermal}, it is expected that after the epoch of fast fragmentation some of the components in the r.h.s. of (\ref{envstateprod}), and thereby (\ref{ds2drhoenv}), evolve to a thermal state.
+Indeed, as $g_{\mu\nu}(X)$ and its associated classical spacetime present the average path of the quantum state in its parameter space $\Xi$, the perceived expansion of the Universe can be interpreted as the tendency of quantum state to approach ergodicity - thermalization.
+Specifically, according to the Eigenstate Thermalization Hypothesis (ETH), briefly reviewed in Sec. \ref{app:mbnonthermal}, it is expected that after the epoch of fast fragmentation, some of the components in the r.h.s. of (\ref{envstateprod}), and thereby (\ref{ds2drhoenv}), evolve to a thermal state.
 This is consistent with present cosmological observations.
-However, as the available parameter space $\Xi$ is infinite and ergodicity requires filling the whole available parameters, thermal states cool and dissipate.
+However, as the available parameter space $\Xi$ is infinite and ergodicity requires filling the whole available parameter space, thermal states should cool and dissipate.
 This conclusion of the model is also consistent with cosmological observations.
 On the other hand, according to the axioms of \sqgr~the Universe can never be {\it empty}.
-Therefore, some of the components of the product state (\ref{envstateprod}) should not thermalize or be in any dissipative state.
+Therefore, some of the components of the product state (\ref{envstateprod}) should not thermalize or be in a dissipative state.
 As explained in Sec. \ref{sec:deoldmodels}, one such candidate subsystem is the condensation of spin-1 gravitons, which in \sqgr~are omnipresent.
 This component (subsystem) can be formulated as an extended (or generalized) Glauber coherent state $|\Psi_{GC} \rangle$~\cite{coherestate,houricond}: \be |\Psi_{GC} \rangle = \sumint A_k e^{C_k a^\dagger_k} |\emptyset\rangle \ee where $k$ collectively presents all the parameters characterizing one particle states $\Phi (k) \equiv a^\dagger_k |\emptyset \rangle$.
 Although $|\Psi_{GC} \rangle$ includes superposition of states with infinite number of elementary field $\Phi (k)$, only its component condensate with a fixed $k$ can be considered as an approximately isolated subsystem, and a factor in the tensor product (\ref{envstateprod}).
-For spin-1 gravitons in \sqgr~$k$ is continuous.
-Thus, the condensate state consists of infinite number of components, and in analogy with the stochastic gravitational waves, its direction as a vector field of the parameter space $\Xi$ should be random.
-Moreover, it interacts and is correlated to other subsystems through $\suinf$ symmetry - the gravity.
+For spin-1 gravitons in \sqgr~parameters $k$ are continuous.
+Thus, the condensate state consists of infinite number of components, and in analogy with the stochastic gravitational waves, the condensate direction as a vector field of the parameter space $\Xi$ would be random.
+Moreover, the graviton condensate interacts with itself and other contents of the Universe through $\suinf$ symmetry - the gravity and is correlated and entangled to them.
 Thus, as states of other subsystems in (\ref{envstateprod}) change with time, so does $|\Psi_{GC} \rangle$, but more slowly - its variation is dumped due to the presence of very large number of entangled particles.
-If the condensate is the dominant contributor to dark energy, its slow dynamics seems consistent with claim of a dynamical dark energy after recent cosmological observations.
+If the graviton condensate is the dominant contributor to dark energy, its slow dynamics seems consistent with the claim of a dynamical dark energy after recent cosmological observations.
+As mentioned earlier a more quantitative study of these process needs a better understanding of HSF and formation and evolution of graviton condensate, which we leave to future works.